-“The influence of ozone modified-atmosphere packaging, storage temperature, and time on survival ratio and growth of microorganisms were determined for shredded lettuce, grape, strawberry, sliced cucumber, shredded Japanese radish, and shredded carrot.”
+Microorganisms Discovered on Fruits and Vegetables“The influence of ozone modified atmosphere packaging, storage temperature, and time on survival ratio and growth of microorganisms were determined for shredded lettuce, grape, strawberry, sliced cucumber, shredded Japanese radish, and shredded carrot," the research paper says.

-For researchers, the impact of ozonated water treatment was obvious, “The storage life of the above fishery increased 50% to 80% when the ozonated water treatment was applied only once.”
-The use of ozone gas also accelerated depuration, which is a process commonly used in Japan to purge certain types of seafoods of contaminants and impurities.
-The study concluded that the use of ozone in the cleaning process was able to curb the growth of some bacteria that are known to attack fish products.
+For researchers, the impact of ozonated water treatment was obvious.
+“The storage life of the above fishery increased 50% to 80% when the ozonated water treatment was applied only once.”
+The use of ozone gas accelerates depuration.
+That is a process used in Japan to purge certain types of seafood of contaminants.
+The study concluded ozone generators curbed the growth of some bacteria.
 Some of these included: Micrococcus varians, M. caseolyticus, M. colpogenes.

 “The surface of a freshly baked loaf of bread is practically free of viable microorganisms but is subject to contamination by mold spores from the air during cooling and before wrapping.
 During slicing, contamination may take place from microorganisms in the air, on the knives, or on the wrapper,” the study said.